-1. Before installing the R7 system on a monument, go outside and hook up the antenna to the receiver to verify that the receiver tracks satellites and automatically logs data when you turn it on.
+1. Before installing the R7 system for the static occupation, go outside and hook up the antenna to the receiver to verify that the receiver tracks satellites and automatically logs data when you turn it on.
 It may take a minute or two for the receiver to start logging data once it locks on to satellites.
 The meaning of the LED's on the R7 is as follows: